 7. Claude (Anthropic)

-The Claude AI chatbot is available in various models:
+The Claude AI chatbot Is available in various models:

 - Claude 3 Haiku/ Claude 3.5 Haiku

-- Claude 3.5 Sonnet/ Claude 3.7 Sonnet
+- Claude 3.5 Sun/ Claude 3.7 Sun

 - Claude 3 Opus